KaiqueNo7/mostruario-online/README.md

 - Create an account
 - Sign in

-'You will have the following features available:'
+# You will have the following features available:

 - Inclusion of categories - Add a category to organize the display of prices